 During and after lunch we passed out fifty curved illusion tracts on our way to the tourist office to see if they had anything listed that we wanted to see, but had not seen in the past.
 They were having a meeting so the dutch doors were closed and we couldn’t enter to browse brochures.

 We wandered back to the room for reading until supper time.
-We ate pupusas, then walked down the street to buy a couple of jugs of water and to go to a stand to try potato balls (made from mashed potato with small cubes of Nica cheese formed into a ball the size of lacrosse ball and deep fried.)
+We ate pupusas, then walked down the street to buy a couple of jugs of water and to go to a stand to try potato balls (made from mashed potato with small cubes of Nica cheese.
+The mixture is formed into a ball the size of lacrosse ball and deep fried.)
 We visited with a few newcomer Canadians while standing at the stand.
 Ate the ball while there talking, and took the banana leaf and banana chips that came with it back to the room for Wheel, etc. Before we got back to the hotel, a parade broke out so we watched the procession of Santa Claus with a pair of small children dressed as Mary and Joseph along some wise men and angels, a brass band and a group carrying the image of a saint.

 Wednesday - January 8

 A day off from school.

 There is some sort of tour group of Central American children and adults staying at the hotel.
 They arrived noisily last night and woke up noisily assembled on deck at 6:30 for the 7 a.m. breakfast.
 We take our time going out for breakfast and they were all finished and loading onto the tour bus in an iterative fashion – some would load and others would get off and go back to their rooms.